 How did this version of BizkitLive come together?

 Development for Version 2.0 was supposed to kick off in late summer of 2013, but has been scratched for another 14 months.
 A new approach was taken in November 2014, when Garo and his helping hand David from Los Angeles, California came together to discuss how coding for version 2 should go.
 The decision to go with WordPress as site script was made and experimenting with the script started.
 Much deeper research has been done as effort to find much more content for the live guide.
 The Limp Bizkit Live Guide’s content has doubled with this version and in addition, the related acts have been added to the site.

-As of April 2019, BizkitLive has more than 3200 people following their Facebook page, more than 800 people following their Twitter page, more than 350 followers on Instagram and more than 6666 subscribers on their YouTube channel and version 2.0 has finally launched.
+As of August 2019, BizkitLive has more than 3500 people following their Facebook page, more than 800 people following their Twitter feed, more than 480 followers on Instagram and more than 10000 subscribers on their YouTube channel and version 2.0 has finally launched.
 Welcome to BizkitLive 2.0!
 If you have any questions about this site, want to give us feedback or have any information or media that we could find useful for the site, please head over to the Contact section and let us know!